pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 trunk and thought the elephant was like a snake.
 Another felt the tusk and thought it was like a spear.
 Yet another felt the tail and thought it was like a rope.
 The blind monk who felt the leg thought it was like a tree.
 The one who felt the ear thought it was like a fan.
-The last felt the side and thought it was like a wall.
+The last felt the side and thought the elephant was like a wall.
 Each was right about what he perceived, but all were wrong about the elephant!
 Not one had a correct understanding of the whole.

 Like the blind monks in this parable, people bring their own unique perspectives to the idea of the Scholarly Commons.
 But it is precisely because of the unavoidable fact that we each occupy a unique position in the world that we inherit fragmented understanding and blind spots as to what others see from their own respective vantage points.
 And it is all too easy for us to be blinded by our own interpretations of the features that we think we see.
 The Scholarly Commons attracts people for so many different reasons that it is easy to wonder whether it can possibly accommodate such seemingly divergent views.
 But this does not mean that there is no hope for the future or that the Scholarly Commons is forever undefinable and unknowable!
 Like the elephant in this parable, the Scholarly Commons is something very specific.
 It is not simply a catch-all bag for anything FAIR, Open, or Citable.
 It is a complex vision that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set of superficial features or functions.
 The Scholarly Commons is the convergence of all of these perspectives _and more_.

 The point is that we need to define it.

-_But what does that mean, and how do we do it?_ It is easy to fall into the trap of trying to define what a system _is not_ rather than what it _is_.
+_But what does that mean, and how do we do it?_ A general discontent with the current system may have been enough to bring people together into some sort of tacit agreement that things need to change, but this will not be enough to carry us as we seek to move towards the future.
+It is easy to fall into the trap of trying to define something new in terms of what it is _not_ rather than in terms of what it _is_.
 We could innocently try to avoid this trap by not saying anything at all, but underspecifying this new system does not eliminate bias or make it more inclusive---it only makes it more vague, useless, and unattainable.
-The whole premise of the Scholarly Commons is that the "chaotic innovation" that is and has been going on in scholarly communications should eventually lead to convergence on some level.
-If we are ever going to reach that convergence, we are going to need to be explicit about _what exactly this new system is_.
-This is a design problem at its heart and will require more than "a vague picture" to ensure that "the assumptions it is based on are brought out into the open."[^notes] We need to approach this rationally in an open, direct, and participatory manner.
+We don't want to err by overspecifying it either---we need to leave room for local adaptation.
+We need a middle road between these two extremes, a road paved with a shared understanding of what we want to be doing and how we want to get there.
+If we are ever going to reach this convergence, we will need to be explicit about _what exactly this new system is_.
+This is a design problem at its heart and will require more than "a vague picture" to ensure that "the assumptions it is based on are brought out into the open."[^notes] It is not as simple as [taking stock of current centers][gaps and systems] of "chaotic innovation" since many current innovations are extensions of the current system and grounded in its logic.
+We need to approach this rationally in an open, direct, and collaborative manner, keeping in mind that the Scholarly Commons is something that we need to discover as much as we need to define, not something that we can define blindly or willfully.
 Many facets and perspectives need to be considered and consolidated.
-Assumptions need to be brought to the surface.
 Differences need to be reconciled in a spirit of mutual respect, kindness, and understanding.
-The key to all of this is a willingness to honestly ask the questions that need to be asked and to accept the answers to those questions, whatever they may be.
+The key to all of this is a willingness to honestly ask the questions that need to be asked and to accept the answers to those questions whatever they may be.

 While many things are needed to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing here a series